For convenience - Click any product IMAGE or BLUE text for information or to purchase that item.

 The following set up will get you started and do everything you need it to do:

-There are times in your life when having to slow right down, repetition can be therapeutic.
+There are times when slow, repetition can be therapeutic.
 Sharpening with water stones does that for me.

-I find that the 2 stones give me an edge I can shave hairs off the back of my hand with.
+I find that the 1000 grit and 8000 grit stones give me an edge I can shave hairs off the back of my hand with.

 (A micro bevel is where you increase the cut angle right at the tip of your blade/knife.
 Generally 1/32" to 1/16" of the tip)